Military and strategic goods and technology

 - Group 7: Chemical and Biological Weapons Non-Proliferation List

 - Group 9: Arms Trade Treaty

-For further details see the relevant sections of the Guide to Canada's Export Controls.
+For further details see the relevant sections of A Guide to Canada's Export Control List.

 Please note that even if an item does not appear on the ECL it may still need some sort of export authorization.
 Several other departments have responsibilities for certain export controls, namely: the Canadian Wheat Board, Health Canada, Agriculture Canada, Canadian Heritage, Superintendent of Financial Institutions, Natural Resources Canada; and Environment Canada.